daregay/Cardiovascular_disease_analysis/README.md

 ![bmi](images/count_bmi.png)

 The body mass index is taken by dividing the weight by the height.
-The barplot shows there are more people who don't have CVD than people who have BMI of less than 27.
+The barplot shows that most people who have BMI of less than 27 do not have CVD.
 The trend generally shows that, for those people who have a BMI of 27 or larger, there are more people who have CVD than those who don't.
 While the opposite is true for when BMI is less than 27.

 **Gender**
 ![gender](images/gender.png)